 (d) The applicant shall be entitled to a plate for each vehicle owned by the applicant upon payment of an additional service charge and/or transfer charge for each vehicle.

-(e) The owner of a motor vehicle eligible for registration as a commercial vehicle and having a gross weight of ten thousand one pounds (10,001 lbs.) or less that is issued veteran plates shall continue to pay the appropriate commercial registration fee for those plates.
-The owner of a motor vehicle eligible for registration as a commercial vehicle having a gross weight of six thousand three hundred pounds (6,300 lbs.) but not more than ten thousand one pounds (10,001 lbs.) shall sign an affidavit at the time of application for said plates stating that the vehicle is to be used for personal use only.
+(e) The owner of a motor vehicle eligible for registration as a commercial vehicle and having a gross weight of twelve thousand pounds (12,000 lbs.) or less who is issued veteran plates shall continue to pay the appropriate commercial registration fee for those plates.
+The owner of a motor vehicle eligible for registration as a commercial vehicle having a gross weight of six thousand three hundred pounds (6,300 lbs.) but not more than twelve thousand pounds (12,000 lbs.) shall sign an affidavit at the time of application for said plates stating that the vehicle is to be used for personal use only.

 (g) The "veteran" or "war veteran" described in subdivisions (f)(1)(i) or (ii) and (2) must have been honorably discharged from the armed forces of this nation in order to receive plates pursuant to this section and, for purposes of this section, a medical discharge or a general discharge shall be deemed an honorable discharge.